Mass registration of patients by clinic kiosks

 You can register a patient using their clinic kiosk check-in to verify their identity.
 This is highly scalable allowing you to register patients who are already primed to think about their health, i.e. while waiting to see their clinical professional.

-You can customise your kiosk yourself, or alternatively speak to Jayex - your kiosk company.
-You can also contact your PKB team for advice.
+You can customise your kiosk yourself, or ask companies like Intouch with Health Ltd who have done the integration already.
+Please contact your PKB team for advice.

 - The user starts check-in process at the clinic.

 - The kiosk verifies that the identity of the user, matches the identity of the patient.
 This is done by asking the user to enter the patient's date of birth and last name, and ensuring that the time of check-in is within one hour of the appointment time.

 - The kiosk offers the user the opportunity to register to access the patient record.
 The patient can say 'yes' or 'skip registration'.